mizutanilab/BluetoothDialsRS232C/README.md

 <IMG alt=overall src="pics/overall.png"><BR>

 Bluetooth Dials is a wireless input device for operating multiple parameters with dials and buttons.
 We use this device to rotate 3D structures, move them along the x/y/z axes, adjust the contrast and brightness, zoom in/out, move movie frames forward/backward, and so on.
-It has dials and buttons and sends your operation through its Bluetooth interface or a RS232C wired connection to your PC or WS.
+It has dials and buttons and sends your operation through its Bluetooth interface or through an RS232C wired connection to your PC or WS.
 In 1990's, dial/button boxes were commercially available from graphics WS manufacturers, but today we can't find such devices.
 The most similar one is Microsoft Surface Dial, but it has only one dial and does not meet our needs.
 Bluetooth Dials is a wireless version of the historic dial/button box.
 It's compatible with our <a href="https://github.com/mizutanilab/RecView">RecView</a> and <a href="https://github.com/mizutanilab/MCTrace">MCTrace</a> softwares.
 We usually use a mouse with the right hand and this device with the left hand to operate our softwares.<br>

 Six knobs are used for changing parameters.
 Two buttons are used for toggling some functions.
 The upper button is also used for turning on and off the device.
 The green LED indicates the device status including the Bluetooth connection.
 The red LED indicates the RS232C connection.